HagelzZ/Cyberpunk-2077-Preset-Pack-1/README.md

 2\.
 Download dependencies
 3a.
 Plop the unpacked bin directly into the root folder
 3b.
 If using Vortex, drag the .zip into vortex
+### *Please note that cloning the repo directly does not provide the proper file structure for plug-and-play; check out the releases tab*

 ## Requirements: